tlanclos/llanos/STYLING.md

 ## Unions

-Please do not use Unions unless it is absolutely necessary.
+Please do not use Unions unless it is absolutely necessary as defined by other subsystems or for hardware memory mapping usages.

 ## Structures and Enumerations Naming and Spaces